 Engaged, empowered patients—A learning health care system is anchored on patient needs and perspectives and promotes the inclusion of patients, families, and other caregivers as vital members of the continuously learning care team. [emphasis added]

-Anchored on patient needs and perspectives – not as a last-minute check; anchored.
+Anchored on patient needs and perspectives – not as a last-minute thing; anchored there, from the start.

 The problem is that culture change doesn’t spread fast (most people have never seen that statement), and it leaves us with the question: How do you do that?
 What do they mean by that?